Castelli Entrata Cycling Vest – Windproof Front, Breathable Back

 Temperature Range

-The great thing about the Entrata vest is the wide range of temps and conditions where it works.
-I’ve been using it from about 32F-60F.
-It has become a key layering piece.
-On the coldest days, wearing it over my jacket actually sets me up with easily accessible pockets and an extra layer of core warmth to guard against chilly descents.
+The great thing about the Entrata vest is the wide range of temperatures and conditions it works in.
+I’ve been using it from about 32°F to 60°F. It has become a key layering piece.
+On the coldest days, wearing it over my jacket gives me easily accessible pockets and an extra layer of core warmth to guard against chilly descents.
 It essentially adds a windproof core layer to my otherwise non-windproof kit.
 On warmer days, it’s simply the vest layer that adds coverage over a jersey.
 Throw a light rain shell like the 7-Mesh Oro GORE SHAKEDRY jacket in the back pocket, and you’re set up for some serious wind and rain squalls.

 Packability